 “Hold things,” she Commanded, reflexively letting out some of her Breath.
 She felt a moment of panic as her sense of the world dimmed just slightly.

 The rope twitched.
-However, instead of drawing color from the tree, it pulled color from her tunic.
+However, instead of drawing color from the tree, the Awakening pulled color from her tunic.
 The garment bled grey, and the rope moved, wrapping like a snake around the branch and pulling tight.
 Wood cracked slightly as the rope covered it.
 However, the rope also twisted in an odd pattern, writhing.

 Vivenna watched, frowning, until she figured out what was happening.
 The rope was twisting around the grass, trying to hold it as well.
 The very end was wrapping around her finger, twisting around it as well.